GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205462422-a7081814-a78d-4bc9-97ab-6eb49272a975.png)

-We need to also remove ``` DISABLE_COLLECTSTATIC = 1 ``` inside the heroku settings config vars so when it next deploys it can search for the static and media files.
+We need to also remove ``` DISABLE_COLLECTSTATIC = 1 ``` inside the Heroku settings config vars so when it next deploys it can search for the static and media files.

 Next create a new file called ``` custom_storages.py ``` at the base level.